HELUG 2026 hosted by Rochester Institute of Technology

 Friday, June 12 – Post-Conference Training Day 2

-Post-Conference training will be held at Saunders Hall at RIT.
+Post-Conference training will be held at Max Lowenthal Hall at RIT.

 9:00a – 4:00p